 An Iconic State Fruit

 The first citrus trees were planted in southern California’s bountiful mission gardens not long after the state was first settled in the late 18th century.
+Tracy Kahn from the University of California, Riverside highlights the history of citrus in California and the start of the Citrus Variety Collection in Riverside.
 Throughout the 1800s citrus trees became more prolific in The Golden State and orange groves popped up in what is now bustling downtown Los Angeles.
 Fast forward 150 years and California is now the nation’s leading supplier of fresh oranges, lemons and mandarins.
 It is estimated that more than half of all California residences have a citrus tree on the property.

 Citrus is part of California’s cuisine, landscape and economy.
 Commercially grown citrus contributes $7 billion in economic value and employs more than 22,000 individuals in California.
 The incurable and fatal plant disease Huanglongbing threatens to erase this tradition from our state’s history and put thousands out of work.
 We must act now to protect California citrus.